orrholly/FDA-WebApp-Documentation/Phase-2/First Iteration.md

 ##Done:

 **Violation Layers**
-- FDA Warning Letters - accessed from csv, geocoded, and infowindow with link to violation
+- FDA Warning Letters - accessed from csv, geocoded, and infowindow with link to violation, only visible in zoom > 6
-- FDA Civil Penalities - accessed from csv, geocoded, and infowindow with link to violation
+- FDA Civil Penalities - accessed from csv, geocoded, and infowindow with link to violation, only visible in zoom > 6
+- FDA All violations - accessed from csv, geocoded, and created graduated circles, only visible in zoom <= 7

 **Choropleth Layers**
 - FDA Contracts - obatined new data, downloaded/cleaned, converted to spatial, created layer with popups and legend